meanturtle/DattoRMM-Alert-HaloPSA/README.md

 #### HaloClientSecret
 This is the Client Secret for the application you created in Halo.

+### HaloTenantID
+This is the tenant id for Halo API

 #### HaloURL
 This is the URL for your Halo instance.